 Tea picking is a physically demanding.
 The plants that produce the best tea can be lower to the ground or need a little bushwhacking to get to.
 For a lot of tea plants newer varieties have been created that while easier to pick and produce a better yield, don’t always taste as good.

-Learn more about wild teas and the difference between old and new variety check out our youtube channel.
+Learn more about white tea and to see the fresh tea market first hand check out our youtube channel.